Void-Crew-Modding-Team/Booster/README.md

 # Booster

-Version 0.0.1
+Version 0.1.0
 For Game Version 0.27.0
-Developed by 18107
+Developed by 18107, Dragon
 Requires:  BepInEx-BepInExPack-5.4.2100, VoidCrewModdingTeam-VoidManager-1.1.8

 ---------------------

 ### 💡 Function - **More boost**

-- Allows multiple boosts to be activated at the same time with diminishing returns
+- Allows multiple boosts to be activated at the same time with diminishing returns.

 ### 🎮 Client Usage